Corkin Cherubini: Career

 In 1992, Cherubini was elected school superintendent of the Calhoun County, Georgia, School District where he had taught for twenty-two years.

 As school superintendent, Cherubini was in a position to investigate the "racial tracking" of students from kindergarten through high school.
 He discovered that no reliable criteria were used for kindergarten placement, and that the composition of the two lower learning levels in kindergarten remained virtually unchanged throughout elementary and junior high school.
-This practice automatically insured that children in the lower tracks, primarily children of color, were destined for non-academic tracks in high school.
+This practice automatically ensured that children in the lower tracks, primarily children of color, were destined for non-academic tracks in high school.

 Cherubini's initial plan was to balance the composition of classes, beginning in kindergarten.
 Each year, an additional grade level would feature a more balanced class composition.
 However, public outcry necessitated more stringent measures, and Cherubini turned to the Department of Education and the Office of Civil Rights for help.

 In late 1994, the Office of Civil Rights and Miami Equity Associates, a branch of the Southeastern Desegregation Center financed by the federal government, concluded that neither test scores, grades, nor teacher evaluation were used for student placement—a violation of the 1964 Civil Rights Act.
 As a result, the four tier tracking model in Cherubini's system was abandoned.
 Funding from the United States Department of Education enabled the system to educate teachers so they might effectively teach a classroom of children with many levels of learning ability.

 Cherubini's fight reflected a national debate over tracking and the difficulties of changing that culture.
 Cherubini's determination to see that all students in his school system had equal educational opportunity spotlighted a pervasive problem, not just in the South, but throughout America.
 Cherubini's efforts spawned nationwide change.